Chairman’s Fun Fly Day 2020

-This is a new club event for this year introduced by the new club chairman Martin Lynn.
+This is a new club event for this year (we had to cancel it last year due to the weather), introduced by the club chairman Martin Lynn.

 The idea is to try and encourage club members to get together for one day of the year, to partake in some light-hearted safe flying, with a few fun fly events thrown in during the day.

 We will also invite members from other local clubs to join us.

 There will be a few small prizes for the winners of the various events.

 ETA Fixed Wing, Helicopters & Multi Rotor Draw a time from a hat (can be anything from 90 to 150 seconds).
 Flyer has to take off and land, trying to land in a time, as near as possible to the time drawn from the hat.
 Winner is the pilot who lands the nearest to their time.
 Time starts from when the wheels or skids (helicopters / multi rotor) leave the ground and ends when they wheels/skids touch back down (no transmitter timers or watches allowed).

 Spot Landing Fixed Wing Each pilot must take off and then call landing.
 Once the landing is called it cannot be aborted (unless for safety reasons).
 The pilot must touch down as near as possible to the indicated spot.
 This will be measured from where the wheels first touch and not where the plane stops.
 Each pilot will complete 3 separate landings and all 3 will be measured.
 All 3 distances will be added together and the pilot with the shortest total distance will be the winner.

 Helicopter / Multirotor Touches Each pilot will take off from the take-off spot.
 The pilot will then fly to the 3 other marked spots (can do in any order they wish) but must touch a landing skid on each of the spots.
 The pilot must then land back on the take-off spot.
 The winner will be the pilot that completes the sequence in the fastest time.